February 8th 2017

 The behavior consultant assists in managing, resolving, and educating pet owners how to prevent and resolve behavior problems.
 Behavior problems include aggression, fear and phobias, separation anxiety and house-training.
 These types of problems will not be resolved through training classes or obedience instruction.

 The behavior consultant identifies the problem or conflict constructing a behavior modification plan that you implement to change undesirable behavior.
 Additionally, they demonstrate how to correctly apply training recommendations and/or behavior protocols.
-Behavior consultants do not do the work for you, rather work they with you providing guidance that helps you achieve your goals.
+Behavior consultants do not do the work for you, rather they work with you providing guidance and coaching that helps you achieve your goals.

-Behavior consultants are often qualified to work with multiple species and some are qualified animal trainers.
+Behavior consultants are often qualified to work with multiple species.
 Behavior consultants should have sufficient education in animal behavior and ethology, specifically any species, they may work with.

 Behavior consultants also charge a fee for services.
 Because behavior problems are often complex, don’t expect free advice, tips or solutions over the phone or email in “25 words or less.”

 Because behavior consulting requires on-going support, they often work hours maintaining case files in addition to time spent with you.
 These hours are spent setting up case files that can include historical information (behavior questionnaire) gathered during the initial consult, observation notes, videos, client agreements, individualized written behavior protocols/plans, copies of correspondence during the course of the behavior/training process and on-going notes on progress,changes to original behavior protocols/plans, and sometimes veterinary contact.
 These responsibilities can be vast, time consuming but necessary to keep all cases moving toward resolution.

 Many organizations provide certification, often to individuals who are graduates from their programs.
 In many cases, these certifications are not valid or credible and do not represent true professional certification.